Security Audit

 1. Network and Wireless Assessment – This assessment specifically deals with the policies and general practices implemented within the company to ensure the safety of data.
 It will assess the steps taken to prevent illegal and forced access into the company servers, private or public networks, and connected resources.

-3. Host assessment – Some servers need to be assessed based on their criticality, vulnerability to attacks, and if they’re tested periodically and within requirements.
+3. Host assessment – Some servers need to be assessed based on their criticality, vulnerability to attacks, and whether they’re tested periodically and within requirements.

 4. Assessing the database – The database of a website often contains sensitive data related to the owner, company, and customers accessing it.
 Therefore, big data systems need to be assessed regularly and in a detailed manner for any misconfigurations, vulnerabilities, etc.